 To increase the nutritional value, we replace the all-purpose flour with white whole-wheat flour, adding whole grains and fiber.

 The resulting cookie is one that’s far less cloyingly sweet, just as bold in flavor, and equally as chewy as the original.

-Store Hermit Cookies in an airtight container at room temperature for up to 5 days.
-For longer storage, transfer the container of cookies to the refrigerator for up to 1 ½ weeks.
+- Store Hermit Cookies in an airtight container at room temperature for up to 1 week.
+For longer storage, transfer the container of cookies to the refrigerator for up to 2 weeks.

 - Add old-fashioned oats (in place of some of the flour) to make oatmeal hermit cookies.